cmd-master/iml-enron-fraudcase/README.md

 ## 6.2.
-Configure Parameters on my Classfier
+Configure Parameters on my Classifier
+I configure my classifier according to the best parameters that my tests have identified.

 ```python